xrliAnnie/docuquery/README.md

 For development mode:
 - Backend logs will appear in the terminal running uvicorn
-- Frontend logs will appear in the terminal running pnpm dev
+- Frontend logs will appear in the terminal running streamlit run app/main.py

 ### API Endpoints